GMchris/toolbox.scss/README.md

 .#-hide | .#-h | display: none;
 .#-show | .#-s | display: none;

+### Breakpoints

-When working on responsiveness, you can use the `breakpoint`, `below` and `above` mixins, by passing the first a keyword from the `$tb-breakpoints` list, and the other two a pixel width they should apply styles to.
-Additionally they take a `@content` block, which are the styles they'll apply.
+When working on responsive design, you can use the `breakpoint`, `below` and `above` mixins, by passing the first a keyword from the `$tb-breakpoints` list, and the other two a pixel width they should apply styles to.
+Additionally they take a `@content` block, which are the rules they'll apply.
 For instance:

 `@include breakpoint(small) {
   .element-to-modify-on-small-screens {